sumit0k/ElevenCalendar/README.md

 - **Custom behaviour** – Keep the clock visible over full-screen windows, so you always know what time it is.
 Change what happens when you click, double-click or middle-click it.
 - **Auto-sync with Internet time**
 - **Multi-monitor support** – Each clock is individually customizable.

-## Translating ElevenClock to other languages
+## Translating ElevenCalendar to other languages
-In order to translate ElevenClock to other languages or to update an old translation, please see [Translating ElevenClock - ElevenClock Wiki][translating link] for more info.
+In order to translate ElevenCalendar to other languages or to update an old translation, please see [Translating ElevenCalendar - ElevenCalendar Wiki][translating link] for more info.

 ### Currently Supported languages